Byont-Ventures/smart-contract-analysis-tools/docs/analysis-techniques.md

 This is all to say that unit testing is good, as long as the developer created unit tests for all edge cases.

-## 2 Fuzzing / property testing
+# 2 Fuzzing / property testing

 Fuzzing / property testing is an improvement to single scenario unit tests.
 Instead of testing a single scenario, the test now needs to work for **all** possible values.
 The structure of the unit test might not need to change much however.
 The main difference is that if normally a hardcoded value would be used as the input for the function to test (for example `payOff(4)` for the function above), now a variable will be used that will be assigned a value by the fuzzer (resulting in `payOff(fuzzedAmount`).
 Generally a fuzzer executed multiple rounds with a newly chosen value on each round.
 The chosen value might triggers an edge-case that wasn't directly seen in the source code by the developer.

 Both techniques (fuzzing and property testing) are similar, but the main difference is that property testing is in general a more restricted version of fuzzing where the input and output of the property test are defined in the form of a unit-test-style.
 Ted Kaminski (Ph.D.) wrote an [article](https://www.tedinski.com/2018/12/11/fuzzing-and-property-testing.html) about the differences.
 Also [this article](https://blog.nelhage.com/post/property-testing-is-fuzzing/) from Nelson Elhage describes a similar difference.

 The [Foundry](https://book.getfoundry.sh/forge/fuzz-testing?highlight=fuzz#fuzz-testing) framework is a popular framework for Solidity that provides fuzzing.
-While they call it fuzzing, when reading the the documentation they talk about property testing.
+While they call it fuzzing, when reading the documentation they talk about property testing.
 Looking at the articles that discuss the difference between the two, Foundry's fuzzer indeed is more a property tester.
 For the rest of this article, however, the term fuzzing is used since that is also how Foundry advertises the technique.

 Fuzzing can be either very simple by using a new (random) input for each new fuzz run, or more complex, by looking at the source code and previous fuzz runs to come up with the next input in order to find more bugs.
 Several of these fuzzing techniques are described in [this article](https://www.coalfire.com/the-coalfire-blog/fuzzing-common-tools-and-techniques?feed=blogs).

 By using a fuzzer, the problem described for the `payOff()` function would likely have been found due to a fuzz parameter select being `>= 2^255`.

-### 2.1 Fuzzing with Foundry
+## 2.1 Fuzzing with Foundry

 Take the code below.
 It's easy to get 100% branch coverage with unit tests alone, but that doesn't mean that the missing zero-check for `b` is found.